bluenviron/mediamtx/README.md

 _rtsp-simple-server_ is a simple, ready-to-use and zero-dependency RTSP server, a software that allows multiple users to publish and read live video and audio streams.
 RTSP is a standardized protocol that defines how to perform these operations with the help of a server, that is contacted by both readers and publishers in order to negotiate a streaming protocol.
 The server is then responsible of relaying the publisher streams to the readers.

-This software was developed with the aim of simulating a live camera feed for debugging purposes, and therefore to use files instead of real streams.
-Another reason for the development was the deprecation of _FFserver_, the component of the _FFmpeg_ project that allowed to create a RTSP server (but this server is not bounded to _FFmpeg_ and can be used with any software that supports publishing to RTSP).

 Features:
 * Read and publish streams via UDP and TCP
 * Each stream can have multiple video and audio tracks, encoded in any format